 The above “Keeling Curve” would appear flat (as in the graph further above) if the left hand axis represented the whole atmosphere instead of 0.01% of the atmosphere.

 The very slowly increasing slope of (a) the “gold standard” measured net global CO2 atmospheric concentration (i.e. the NOAA-Scripps Institute lab at Mauna Loa) cannot be caused by (b) the more slowly increasing slope of estimated CO2 emissions from fossil fuels combustion because the slope of (b) is less than (a) when (b) and (a) are on the same scale.
 The slopes are diverging with respect to time.
-There are no exceptions.
+There are no exceptions to this logic and math.

 Also notice, for the estimated mass of the atmosphere (5.132 X 1021 grams of dry air), that the estimated uncertainty is 0.5 X 1018 grams, (i.e., 0.5×1015 kg from the above reference Trenberth and Guillemot, 1994).
 The uncertainty in the denominator of ppm (i.e., 0.5 X 1018 grams) is about 25 times larger than the numerator (2.0 X 1016 grams) AND this large uncertainty has not been propagated to the resulting ppm ratio.
 In other words, the ~414 ppm measurement, although precisely measured in the lab sample, is highly uncertain in the real world; it does not represent the high variability of CO2 concentration in normal atmosphere.
-With an uncertainty (or standard deviation) which is 25 times larger than the measured CO2 sample amount, it is highly improbable that the ~400 ppm signal could be distinguished from noise in a sufficiently powered sampling of the natural environment.
+With an uncertainty which is 25 times larger, it is highly improbable that the ~400 ppm signal could be distinguished from noise in a sufficiently powered sampling of the natural environment.
 Here is a reference on propagation of uncertainty: https://chem.libretexts.org/Bookshelves/Analytical_Chemistry/Supplemental_Modules_(Analytical_Chemistry)/Quantifying_Nature/Significant_Digits/Propagation_of_Error

 Here are a couple of slides on CO2 from a series I am working on called 20 Questions